abitofhelp/hybrid_lib_docs/templates/software_requirements_specification.md

 ### 2.1 Product Perspective

-Hybrid_Lib_Ada is a standalone library designed to be imported by Ada applications.
-It provides:
+Hybrid_Lib_Ada is a standalone library designed to be imported by Ada applications implementing hexagonal (ports and adapters) architecture with clean separation between domain logic, application use cases, and infrastructure adapters.

 ```
 ┌─────────────────────────────────────────────────────────┐